-Keith Barnes profiles the Sewickley Academy girls tennis team.
+Keith Barnes profiles the Sewickley Academy hockey team.

 "Before the season started, Sewickley Academy coach Tyler Henk took a long look at his team and his program and came to a conclusion.